Stellar collisions in globular clusters: Constraints on the initial mass function of the first generation of stars: Model

 After the collision process, a second generation of stars is formed in the mass range (0.5-0.9) M$_{\odot}$ (i.e., G2 stars).
-The new fractions of stars in the above mentioned mass ranges will be given by:
+The new fractions of stars in the mass ranges mentioned above will be given by

 and